A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Data Augmentation

 \subsection{Summary}

-Supervised learning of point clouds has achieved great success though most efforts focus on collecting large-scale datasets or developing novel network architectures~\cite{guo2020deep}.
-Recent studies have shown that DA can reduce data collection and annotation endeavours and achieve comparable performance as by new network architectures, indicating the great potential of this research direction.
-However, DA for point cloud learning is still far under-explored especially compared with 2D image processing~\cite{shorten2019survey} and natural language processing (NLP)~\cite{feng2021survey}, and more efforts are needed to advance this meaningful research field.
+Recent studies, as we reviewed in this section, have shown that DA can reduce the need for extensive data collection and annotation while achieving comparable performance.
+However, DA for point cloud learning still remains far under-explored, especially compared to 2D computer vision and NLP.
+Existing studies are limited, particularly for scene-level point clouds crucial in practical applications.
+Additionally, most DA methods are tailored for specific datasets and may not generalize well to real-world point clouds with greater variation.
+More research is needed to advance this promising field.